kubernetes/community/contributors/design-proposals/cluster-lifecycle/local-cluster-ux.md

 From a high level the goal is to make it easy for a new user to run a Kubernetes cluster and play with curated examples that require least amount of knowledge about Kubernetes.
 These examples will only use kubectl and only a subset of Kubernetes features that are available will be exposed.

-- Works across multiple OSes - OS X, Linux and Windows primarily.
+- Works across multiple OSes - macOS, Linux and Windows primarily.
 - Single command setup and teardown UX.
 - Unified UX across OSes
 - Minimal dependencies on third party software.